m-mizutani/vulnivore/README.md

-# vulsink
+# vulnivore
-VulSink is GitHub issue creator from SARIF data
+vulnivore is GitHub issue creator from SARIF data